Rapid response system: Outcomes measures

-Process Measures
+Process measures

 Process measures determine if the RRS is used as intended.
-Measures include the MET call rate, percentage of MET calls that result in transfer to the ICU, the time between initial physiologic abnormality and admission to ICU, timing of calls, reasons for MET calls, and evaluation of EWSs using sensitivity and specificity.
+Measures include the MET call rate, percentage of MET calls that result in transfer to the ICU, the time between initial physiologic abnormality and admission to ICU, timing of calls, reasons for MET calls, and evaluation of early warning scores using sensitivity and specificity.

-Balancing Measures
+Balancing measures

 Balancing measures evaluate any unintended consequences of the RRS.
 Identified barriers to activating the MET include the primary team’s overconfidence in their ability to stabilize the patient, poor communication, hierarchal problems, and hospital culture.
 Interventions to overcome barriers include improved intradisciplinary staff education, protocol requiring activation when calling criteria are met, and use of “champions” to foster cultural change.

-Administrative Component
+Administrative component

 The administrative component oversees the planning, implementation, and maintenance phases for the RRS.
 A formal committee of frontline clinicians and ward and ICU leaders operate the administrative component.
 Cost effectiveness of RRS implementation has not been rigorously studied.